torvalds/linux/Documentation/RCU/whatisRCU.rst

 RCU is a synchronization mechanism that was added to the Linux kernel during the 2.5 development effort that is optimized for read-mostly situations.
 Although RCU is actually quite simple, making effective use of it requires you to think differently about your code.
-Another part of the problem is the mistaken assumption that there is "one true way" to describe and to use RCU.
+Aanalther part of the problem is the mistaken assumption that there is "one true way" to describe and to use RCU.
 Instead, the experience has been that different people must take different paths to arrive at an understanding of RCU,